Director of Teacher Education: C. Prather

 Successful completion of the Elementary Education Program enables a program graduate to be eligible for an initial K-6 Elementary Generalist teaching license.
 To be recommended for an Indiana State teaching license by the Teacher Licensing Advisor, a graduate must submit an on-line license application after meeting all state licensing requirements.
 The state licensing requirements include, but are not limited to:

-Note: Official licensing test scores, CPR/Heimlich/AED certification, and Suicide Prevention Training certification must be on file at the Franklin College Education Department along with proof of minor or concentration area before an application for teacher licensing will be processed.
+Note: Official licensing test scores, CPR/Heimlich/AED certification, and Suicide Prevention Training certification must be on file at the Franklin College Education Department along with proof of completion of stated minor or concentration area before an application for teacher licensing will be processed.

 The elementary teaching program is based on a broad general education background with a major in elementary education.
 The program is tightly structured.
 Consequently, interested students must work closely with their advisors to complete related-area requirements in a timely, sequential manner.
 Two immersive term internships are required for elementary education majors.